 - In a food processor, pulse together the flour, sugar, and salt until combined.
 Add the butter and gruyere and pulse until it has the texture of cornmeal.

 - Add the egg yolk and pulse to combine.
 Then, pulse in the ice water.
-Start with 1 TBSP of water, but you may need to add a little more if necessary (err on the side of less!), just until the dough holds together when you squeeze it in your hand.
+Start with 1 tablespoon of water, but you may need to add a little more if necessary (err on the side of less!), just until the dough holds together when you squeeze it in your hand.

 - Turn the dough out onto the counter and knead quickly and gently until it’s combined and smooth.
 Try to avoid touching it with your hands too much so the butter doesn't melt.